AgatheArchet/smart-water-quality-monitoring/Wiki_measurements.md

+# Wiki measurements on Arduino Bluno

+The Arduino Bluno board must meet two objectives : obtaining and processing datas providing by the differents modules, and sharing these datas with a Raspberry Pi via Bluetooth Low Energy (BLE).
+The first part here describes how to achieve the first objective.

+#### Table of contents

 - [1.
 Prepare the Arduino Bluno](#1-prepare-the-arduino-bluno)
 - [2.
 Upload the code through Arduino IDE](#2-upload-the-code-through-arduino-ide)
 - [3.
 Calibrating the probes](#3-calibrating-the-probes)
 - [4.
 Precaution with the probes](#4-precaution-with-the-probes)

 ## 1. Prepare the Arduino Bluno